Kev’s Review of the La Marzocco Linea Mini

 Wow, that sounded sophisticated, quick, let me throw in some of my usual language so you understand it’s still me here and I’ve not hired a writer: What a chuffing load of bollox.
 There you go :-), I’m back.

 Even if I won millions tomorrow, I’d keep the car I’ve got, it’s fine.
-I don’t need to stress about people opening car doors into it, it’s nice enough to drive, and doubles as a van when I put the seats down which is handy when a tip run is essential, or when I need to pick up a machine like the Linea Mini to review ;-).
+I don’t need to fret about people opening car doors into it, it’s nice enough to drive, and doubles as a van when I put the seats down which is handy when a tip run is needed, or when I need to pick up a machine like the Linea Mini to review ;-).

-Nevertheless when it comes to cars, there are people out there who know what they’re looking for in terms of experience when it comes to driving.
+Nevertheless when it comes to cars, there are people out there who understand what they’re looking for in terms of experience when it comes to driving.
 It may be the sound of a particular engine, the feel of a certain steering wheel, even down to the feel of the way the doors shut.
 There are people like this when it comes to espresso machines, too.

 Some people would feel just as envigorated at the feel of the La Marzocco portafilters in hand as someone who’s actually into cars may feel with their hands on a the steering wheel of a particular car.
 Some home baristas will feel the thrill of the an awesome steam power they’ll get from the LMLM steam wand as they would from tapping the throttle of their dream car and listening to the roaring engine.